Learning Smooth Representation for Unsupervised Domain Adaptation: Learning Smooth Representation

+where $G$ and $C$ denote a feature extractor and classifier in $n_\theta$, respectively.
+Their parameters are denoted as $\theta_G$ and $\theta_C$.

+Then an optimization strategy is proposed in feature space in three steps.
+Firstly, $G$ and $C$ are trained in a source domain.

-where $\mathbbm{1}[]$ is an indicator function, and $K$ denotes that there are $K$ classes in a task.
-Then, we produce sensitive samples based on the decision boundary.
-Note that supervised learning in (\ref{eq6}) is able to form robust margin between source samples and the decision boundary so that we focus on target samples in this step.
-In our work, sensitive samples ${\bf g^{\prime}_t}$ are generated in the feature space of $G$:
+where $\mathbbm{1}[\cdot]$ is an indicator function, and $K$ denotes the number of classes in a task.
+Then, sensitive samples that break down a local Lipschitz property are produced.
+Note that in Theorem~\ref{the1}, a Lipschitz property constraint is satisfied w.r.t a target distribution such that we focus on target samples in the second step.
+In our work, a sensitive sample $g^{\prime}_t$ is generated in the output space of $G$:

-where ${\bf g_t}=G(x_t)$, and $r$ is a general notation for the adding noise.
-In practice, we set $r=r_{ran}$ for an isotropic plan or $r=r_{adv}$ for an anisotropic plan.
-Finally, we train $G$ to minimize local smooth discrepancy for target samples.
-Only parameters of $G$ are updated in this step. $G$ is trained to project ${\bf g^{\prime}_t}$ to the same category with ${\bf g}$:
+where $g_t=G(x_t)$, and $r$ is a general notation for the adding noise.
+In practice, we set $r=r_{R}$ for an isotropic method or $r=r_{A}$ for an anisotropic method.
+Finally, $G$ is trained to minimize $L_s$ for target samples.
+Only parameters of $G$ are updated in this step. $G$ is trained to project $g^{\prime}_t$ to the same category with $g_t$: